Functorial desingularization over Q: boundaries and the embedded case

 \subsubsection{B-schemes}

-We devote \S\ref{bsec} to defining and basic study of $B$-schemes, $B$-blow ups, desingularization of $B$-schemes, etc. In particular, we define boundaries and their transforms under blow up sequences.
-Such objects naturally arise in the desingularization theory, though they were formally introduced only very recently in \cite{cjs}.
-Actually, if one simply wants to restrict an snc boundary $E$ on a regular scheme $X$ onto a closed subscheme $Z\into X$ without excluding degenerate cases, then the restriction $E|_Z$ is a (non-divisorial) boundary.
-We make one further step with respect to \cite{cjs} by linking schemes and boundaries into a single object -- a $B$-scheme.
-A partial justification for such terminology is that the $B$-schemes admit a very nice interpretation as log-schemes $(X,M)$ such that all stalks $\oM_x$ are free monoids $\bfN^{k(x)}$.
-Although, we do not use this interpretation in the paper, it might appear to be important in further research.
+We devote \S\ref{bsec} to the definition and basic study of $B$-schemes, $B$-blow ups, desingularization of $B$-schemes, etc. In particular, we define boundaries and their transforms under blow up sequences.
+Such objects naturally arise in the desingularization theory, though they were introduced only very recently in \cite{CJS}.
+Actually, if one simply restricts an snc boundary $E$ on a regular scheme $X$ to a closed subscheme $Z\into X$, then the restriction $E|_Z$ is a (not necessarily divisorial) boundary.
+We make one further step with respect to \cite{CJS} by combining schemes and boundaries into a single object, a $B$-scheme.

+A partial justification for introducing this new notion is that, up to the order of the boundary, $B$-schemes admit a nice interpretation as Zariski log schemes $(X,M)$ such that all the stalks $\oM_x$ are free monoids $\bfN^{k(x)}$.
+This observation is not really used in the paper but might be instructive.

+\begin{rem} (i) Classical embedded desingularization operates with a datum $(X,E,Z)$.
+The $B$-scheme $(Z,E|_Z)$ provides a more economical but essentially equivalent desingularization datum.
+Our method of extending desingularization algorithms from varieties to qe schemes passes through formal varieties and involves algebraization of rig-regular formal varieties $\gtZ$ via Elkik's theorem.
+Recently Trushin extended this theorem to couples $(\gtZ,\gtD)$, where $\gtD$ is a rig-smooth closed formal subvariety of $\gtZ$, see \cite[Theorem~51]{Trushin}.
+Perhaps, this can be extended further to rig-snc divisors, triples of subschemes, etc., but this is not known.
+Current algebraization results do not allow to work with formal triples $(\gtX,\gtE,\gtZ)$, but we manage to apply them to certain formal $B$-varieties.
+This is the main reason for using $B$-schemes in this paper.
+Some other motivation is discussed in the Appendix.

-It should be noted that when working on an earlier version of this paper I observed that the usual non-embedded desingularization implicitly desingularizes a $B$-scheme $(Z,\emptyset)$ (which is stronger than desingularization of $Z$), and a similar result is true for non-empty initial boundaries (see \S\ref{nonsec}).
-This provides a strong motivation to view the procedure as desingularization of a $B$-scheme via embedding it into a regular $B$-scheme, and I wondered whether $B$-schemes (or even general log-schemes) provide the natural general framework for desingularization theory.
-The decision to adopt the language of $B$-schemes was obtained when I saw \cite{cjs} and its technique of working with general boundaries.
-In particular, the notions of principal and complete transforms are borrowed from \cite{cjs}.
-There are other arguments in favor of working with $B$-schemes which we discuss in the appendix.
+(ii) The final decision to adopt the language of $B$-schemes was made when I saw \cite{CJS} and its technique of working with general boundaries.
+In particular, the notions of principal and complete transforms are borrowed from \cite{CJS}. \end{rem}